-Surfing on a hot day in Bondi in the glistening sun, exploring the scorching Outback, or bushwalking through the hills of Tasmania- it is hard to picture a more exciting place to explore, or even live in, than the distant continent of Australia.
-Picking up and starting a new life as a Sydney local may seem a daunting prospect, but living in Australia doesn’t have to be just a pipe dream- there are several ways to make it happen- and, as someone who has done it, I’d encourage everyone to live abroad at some point in their life.
+Surfing on a hot day in Bondi in the glistening sun, exploring the scorching Outback, or bushwalking through the hills of Tasmania?
+It is hard to picture a more exciting place to explore, or live in, than the distant continent of Australia.
+Picking up and starting a new life as a Sydney local may seem a daunting prospect, but living in Australia doesn’t have to be just a pipe dream.
+There are several ways to make it happen.
+As someone who has done it, I’d encourage everyone to live abroad at some point in their life.

 If Australia is on your bucket list, there are several ways to make the move.
 The below is a quick run-down of the most popular visa options available to those thinking of making the move over.

-Working Holiday Visa – The Working Holiday Visa scheme allows citizens of many countries (including the UK, USA, many European and some South American and Asian countries) to live and travel in Australia for up to a year.
-Dependent on where you are from, you may be eligible to extend your visa an additional year by doing regional work for three months, such as working on a farm or cattle station.
-Currently open to those under the age of 31, there are talks to extend the age range up to 35, which is great news for mature travelers.
+The Working Holiday Visa scheme allows citizens of many countries (including the UK, USA, many European and some South American and Asian countries) to live and travel in Australia for up to a year.
+Dependent on where you are from, you may be eligible to extend your visa an additional year.
+This is by doing regional work for three months, such as working on a farm or cattle station.
+Currently open to those under the age of 31, there are talks to extend the age range up to 35.
+This could be great news for mature travelers.

 This visa is a fantastic way for almost anyone to spend an extended amount of time exploring, living, and working in Australia.
 The limitation is that visa-holders can only work for an employer for a period of six months or under, as it is designed for working holiday-makers.
-Jobs are still readily available, especially retail, hospitality, or labouring, as well as temporary contact roles, best organised through recruitment agencies.
+Jobs are still readily available, especially retail, hospitality, or labouring.
+Also, consider temporary contact roles, best organised through recruitment agencies.
 Also worth noting that American citizens are not eligible for the second year extension.

 If you’re planning to stay permanently, the six month employment limit can be frustrating, but it is a good way to get your foot in the door, so to speak, and often employers do sponsor workers to stay on.